ADA-research/VERONA/README.md

 - install dependencies ```pip install -r requirements.txt```
 - install package locally (editable install for development) ```pip install -e .```

-This package was tested only on python version 3.10 and we cannot guarentee it working on any other python version at this point.
+This package was tested only on python version 3.10 and we cannot guarentee it working on any other python version.

-** If you want to use Autoverify with either OvalBab or Verinet, you should follow the installation guide of Autoverify at this point.
-Otherwise, some of the requirements of the VERONA package will clash with the installation requirements of the verifiers.
-After this, you can proceed with the VERONA installation guide.

 ## Experiment Folder
 The following structure for an experiment folder is currently supported: